openiddict/openiddict-documentation/guides/contributing-a-new-web-provider.md

 For that, you MUST first determine whether the environment supports OpenID Connect discovery or OAuth 2.0 authorization server metadata.
 In some cases, this information will be mentioned in the official documentation, but it's not always true.
-By convention, the server metadata is typically served from `https://provider/.well-known/openid-configuration`: if you get a valid JSON document from this endpoint, the server supports OpenID Connect/OAuth 2.0 server metadata.
+By convention, the server metadata is typically served from `https://base address/.well-known/openid-configuration`: if you get a valid JSON document from this endpoint, the server supports OpenID Connect/OAuth 2.0 server metadata.

+### The server provides a configuration endpoint

-  - If the server supports OpenID Connect/OAuth 2.0 server metadata, add an `Issuer` attribute to `<Environment>` corresponding to the provider address without the `/.well-known/openid-configuration` part.
+When the server supports supports the OpenID Connect/OAuth 2.0 server metadata specification(s), add an `Issuer` attribute to `<Environment>` corresponding to the provider address without the `/.well-known/openid-configuration` part.
 For instance, Google exposes its discovery document at `https://accounts.google.com/.well-known/openid-configuration` so the correct issuer to use is `https://accounts.google.com/`:

 ```xml
 <Provider Name="Google" Id="e0e90ce7-adb5-4b05-9f54-594941e5d960">